aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 ---

 ## **Identify Merged Table Cell**
-Aspose.Slides for Python via .NET has provided the simplest API to identify merge table cells in an easiest way.
-To identify merge cells in table, please follow the steps below:
+1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.

-- Create an instance of [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
+2. Get the table from the first slide.
-- Obtain the the table from first slide.
+3. Iterate through the table's rows and columns to find merge cells.
-- Iterate through row and columns of table to find out merge cells.
+4. Print message when merged cells are found.

-- Print Message if cells are merged.
+This Python code shows you how to identify merged table cells in a presentation:

 ```py
 import aspose.pydrawing as draw